Frequently Asked Questions

 No. While Career Pathways cannot guarantee participants will be appointed to leadership positions, it will empower individuals to become the best leaders they can be by cultivating philanthropic acumen, confidence, and networks.
 Participation in Career Pathways will build participants’ capacity to become even more effective in their current roles and more intentional in their contributions to the field of philanthropy, more broadly.
 As well as access to the Career Pathways Alumni network of executive philanthropic leaders.

-We will invite 24 participants in each cohort, for a total of 48 participants to join the 2021 program.
+We will invite 24 participants in each cohort.
+This year we will host 2 cohorts for a total of 48 participants to join the 2021 program.

 Selections will be based primarily upon the leadership potential of applicants, rooted in five (5) criteria: